-- Longboat Key: Intracoastal canals wind through stately homes and condominiums in this resort-style community.
+Intracoastal canals wind through stately homes and condominiums in this resort-style community always ranked among Sarasota’s best neighborhoods.
 With a lively downtown area of shops, restaurants, and beachy bars, Longboat is a favorite for Sarasota locals and tourists.
-Golf lovers in particular will find this key heavenly — each of its five courses has been honored with top awards.
+Golf lovers, in particular, will find this key heavenly — each of its five courses has been honored with top awards.

-- Siesta Key: Snowbirds aren’t the only beach-lovers who appreciate the charms of Siesta Key.
-Floridians from all over the state come here to enjoy three beaches regularly ranked as the best in the U.S. and the world: Crescent Beach, Turtle Beach, and Siesta Beach, all with soft, sugary sand and spectacular sunsets.
+Snowbirds aren’t the only beach-lovers who appreciate the charms of Siesta Key.
+Floridians from all over the state come here to enjoy three beaches regularly ranked as the best in the U.S. and the world: Crescent Beach, Turtle Beach, and Siesta Beach — all with soft, sugary sand and spectacular sunsets.
 For post-beach fun or the rare rainy day, the 8-mile-long key also has a village center with plenty of shopping — elegant boutiques, surf-wear, souvenir marts — and cafes.